 Online betting sites are not licensed to operate inside Albania but there are no criminal laws against citizens visiting foreign betting sites.
 Thus, players are able to access foreign gambling sites to play real money games over the internet with no fear of legal trouble.

 In recent months, the government has indicated it will soon be taking steps to limit access to Albania betting sites.
-Right now would be the best time to scratch your gambling itch before the government implements web censorship of online casinos.
+Right now would be the best time to scratch your gambling itch before the government implements web censorship of Albanian betting sites.
 All the major brands are available as of the time of this writing, but time may be running out.

 Where to Bet Online in Albania